rng-guy/NFSMWBartender/README.md

 &nbsp;

 To **install** this mod, copy its `BartenderSettings` folder and compiled .asi file into the `scripts` folder located in your game's installation folder.
-If your game does not have one, just create it instead.
+If your game does not have a `scripts` folder, create one.

 **After installing** this mod, you can configure its features by editing its configuration files.
 You can find them in the `scripts\BartenderSettings` folder.